 Route: High Camp (3550 m) – Base Camp (4500 m) – High Camp (3550 m)

 - Time – 5-6 hours

-We walked early morning to one of the view points and back, it took us about 1 hour.
-After breakfast we decided to go done so our itinerary was 1 day shorter than it supposed to be but we couldn’t do anything about it.
-We’re planning to go back to Annapurna region this year October and will try our luck with Base Camp again.
+We walked early morning to one of the viewpoints and back, it took us about 1 hour.
+After breakfast, we decided to go down so our itinerary was 1 day shorter than it was supposed to be but we couldn’t do anything about it.
+We’re planning to go back to the Annapurna region this year in October and will try our luck with Base Camp again.

-Usually people start walking to Base Camp in the dark before the sunrise for two reasons; first the weather is better in the morning (less cloudy and windy) and second, to see the sunrise on the way.
+Usually, people start walking to Base Camp in the dark before sunrise for two reasons; first, the weather is better in the morning (less cloudy and windy), and second, to see the sunrise on the way.